 In May, I made a slightly crazy decision to move halfway across the country during a pandemic.
 After twenty years in Oregon, thirty years on the West Coast, and barely two months after the May decision, my daughter and I rolled into Tulsa, Oklahoma with all our worldly goods.
 Given the initial certainty of what 2020 would bring, this shift was both entirely unexpected and quite wonderful.
 Though I spent my childhood in Tulsa, returning here unexpectedly brought me home to myself.

 I know for certain that challenges will show up.
-However, the balance and alignment I have searched for, especially since my divorce eight years ago, has shown itself in the unexpected nature of this move and in the new home I have created for myself – next door to my daughter and down the road from my 90-year-old Father.
+However, the balance and alignment I have searched for, especially since my divorce eight years ago, have shown themselves in the unexpected nature of this move and in the new home I have created for myself – next door to my daughter and down the road from my 90-year-old Father.
 Come what may, I got this: my life, my work, in my new home.

-Within this motion, I am aware that there are many groups that I am not directly a member.
+Within this motion, I am aware that there are many groups of which I am not directly a member.
 Of course, I am not one of the 350,000+ people in the United States who died from COVID-19.
 I’m not one of the 20+ million worldwide who have battled infection.
 Though I have friends who have been affected, I know no one personally who has perished.
 Even so, every day of my life since January has been affected in some manner by the pandemic.

 I am also somewhat isolated.
 Partly because I have moved but mostly because I had already created a small bubble for my existence.
 Thus, this limited existence is how I am most similar with others.